Stay in Touch Get pupdates from the pack.

 Spot Pet Insurance wants all pets and owners to enjoy happy and healthy lives together.
 Before adopting one of these gentle giants, make sure you have the correct conditioners to care for them.
 Due to their size, it is important to have sufficient room for these loving giants to live comfortably in.
 Large breeds often need more exercise than smaller dogs.
 They, therefore, need space to play in.
 If you have a large yard, they could be perfect for you and your family.
 Big dogs also tend to be more expensive to care for.
 It is important to be prepared for that aspect of your new pooch as well.

 Great Danes have historically held the record for the largest dog breeds in the world, holding the Guinness World Record from 2010 to 2013, 2016, and 2021 they are formally recognized by the American Kennel Club as the largest dog breed.
 These beloved giants can reach almost three feet tall at their shoulders when standing on all fours and are taller than the majority of human adults when they stand on their hind legs!
 In fact, the tallest dog to date was a Great Dane named Zeus who stood at a whopping 44 inches tall.
 In comparison to their massive heights, Great Danes are not extremely heavy, weighing between 110 and 175 pounds.
-Despite their huge size, Great Danes are friendly, loyal and make exceptional companions for their owners.
+Despite their huge size, Great Danes are friendly, healthy, loyal and make exceptional companions for their owners.

 Irish Wolfhounds tend to be a close second to Great Danes in the World Record books.
 Originally bred to hunt down wolves, these dogs are extremely intelligent and are usually very high-energy.
 They are also known to be easygoing and wonderful with children.
 Although Great Danes are generally larger in size, Irish Wolfhounds are known to be taller, standing around 35 inches tall on average – equivalent to the height of a donkey!